alefragnani/vscode-numbered-bookmarks/walkthrough/inspiredInDelphiButOpenToOthers.md

 --------- | ---------
 `false` | _default_ - same behavior as today
-`replace` | you can't have the same numbered bookmark in different files `allowDuplicates` | you can have the same numbered bookmark in different files, and if you jump repeatedly to the same number, it will look on other files
+`replace` | you can't have the same numbered bookmark in different files `allowDuplicates` | you can have the same numbered bookmark in different files, and if you jump repeatedly to the same number, it will look on other files.

 ### IntelliJ / UltraEdit developers